 This article describes how to create a list of voided transactions.
-This report will show the content of the original invoice, the employee ID used to perform the void, and the dollar amount of the original transaction.
-All quantities, costs, retails and extensions will remain zero.
+This report shows the content of the original invoice, the employee ID used to perform the void, and the dollar amount of the original transaction.
+All quantities, costs, retails, and extensions remain zero.

-- On the top ribbon, click the Reports module.
+- In Paladin, from the top ribbon, select the Reports module.

-- In the Reports tab, in the Report Area pane, click Sales Analysis, and then click What I Need To Know.
+- In the Report Area pane, select Sales Analysis > What I Need To Know.

-- In the Report List pane, click Transaction Report.
+- In the Report List pane, select Transaction Report.

 - In the Choose Report pane, click F12 Next.